$3,100,000Pressure sore death

 • Sepsis in advanced cases

 Bedsores can be prevented with regular repositioning, proper equipment, and proper nutrition.
-If a resident does develop a bedsore, early intervention is key to protect vulnerable residents and prevent a decline in health status.
+If a resident develops a bedsore, early intervention is key to protect vulnerable residents and avoid declining health status.

 Falls

 Falls are among the most common nursing home facility injuries and the most dangerous for older adults.
-When nursing home residents fall, it can result in certain injuries, such as:
+When nursing home residents fall, it can result in specific, such as:

 • Broken bones, especially a hip fracture